Assistant Professor of Outdoor Recreation and Wildland Management

 Rice, W. L., Newman, P., Taff, B. D., Miller, Z. D., & Zipp, K. Y. (2020).
 Beyond benefits: Towards a recreational ecosystem services interpretive framework.
 Landscape Research, 45(7), 892-904. https://doi.org/10.1080/01426397.2020.1777956

 In the News

-Please check my lab website for updated information about graduate student recruitment.
+I am currently accepting applications for graduate students!
+Please my website for updated information about graduate student recruitment!